-In early 1960's she became a companion and a muse for Michelangelo Antonioni.
+In the early 1960s she became a companion and a muse for Michelangelo Antonioni.
 She played main characters in L'Avventura (1960), L'eclisse (1962) and Il deserto rosso (1964).
 Also Vitti played an important secondary character in La notte (1961).
 Consequently she became an icon of the cinematic alienation.

 - L'Avventura (The Adventure, 1960), this film became a Breakthrough Hit for her.

 - Modesty Blaise (1966)

 - Il mistero di Oberwald (1981)

 - Blonde, Brunette, Redhead: Monica Vitti played a blonde in L'avventura, a brunette in La notte, a blonde once more in L'eclisse and finally a redhead in Il deserto rosso.
 While similar changes of hair color or a wig are nothing unusual, she performed those transformations within an implied film series by one director.

 - Cloudcuckoolander: Often her characters are mild versions of this.

 - Early-Installment Weirdness: That's how her 1960-64 films should look from the perspective of the Italian mainstream viewers who mostly enjoyed her roles in her commedie all'italiana.

 - Leslie Nielsen Syndrome: Vitti, who became acclaimed as the star of the existentialist cinema of alienation after 1964, turned to comedy (commedia all'italiana) because she was unsatisfied with being only known by Antonioni's tetralogy.
 She was trained as a comedy actress and in her formative years was actually very keen on comedy.
 Moreover, she used comedic means also in some of her films with Antonioni.
 Less so with Il deserto rosso, much more with L'eclisse.

 - The Muse: To Michelangelo Antonioni in 1957-67.